BayAreaMetro/eps-projects/data-lake/documentations/datalake_logging.md

 * No default or suggestion on setting alarm or building dashboard
 * Very low cost if AWS customer:
 * $3 per dashboard per month and fraction of dollar of other base charge per month
-* Allow to do logging analytics and visualization in the same platfor
+* Allow to do logging analytics and visualization in the same platform

 <br>

 ![Screenshot](image/redshift_monitoring.gif)